Scaling limit for a family of random paths with radial behavior: Weak Convergence to Coalescing Brownian Motions

 {\bf{Proof of Theorem \ref{condicionI}}}.
 The proof falls naturally into three steps.

-\subsubsection{Step I: Convergence of a Single path}
+\subsubsection{Step I: Convergence of a single path}

 From the proof of this result it will become apparent why the map used in the statement of Theorem \ref{omega} is needed.
 In virtue of the alternative model introduced in section \ref{sec:auxresults} it suffices to show convergence of a single path in $\beta^n$.
 Indeed, convergence of a single path follows immediately from the following